Knitting is an entertaining, versatile creative hobby to pick up!

 Made from polyester instead of wool, each skein is soft and fluffy and a great alternative for anyone with wool allergies.
 An entire skein of this yarn weighs 300 grams, making it one of the lightest on this list.
 Due to the soft fibers, the yarn tends to pick up dust and pet hair.

 The Bernat Blanket lineup includes just about every color under the sun.
-The brand makes a few other lines as well, incuding one specifically intended for baby blankets.
+The brand makes a few other lines as well, including one specifically intended for baby blankets.

 7. LB Collection Yooge Yarn

 Best for: Arm knitting, large blankets, afghans

 This size 7 jumbo yarn is fantastic for arm-knitting blankets, afghans, and bedspreads.

 A cotton and polyamide blend, Yooge is easy to care for by machine washing and drying.
 It’s also super easy to handle, making it an ideal arm knitting yarn for quick projects.

 One skein weighs roughly five pounds, which can give blankets the feel of weighted comforters or help keep DIY projects like pet beds in shape.
 Two of these skeins are enough to make a queen-sized blanket.

 While this is the largest in the Lion Brand collection, it can be a bit hard to get your hands on.
 Thankfully, the brand makes plenty of other jumbo yarns to choose from.